skienzmatishun/rippreport/content/p/development-chaos/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Unchecked political backscratching forced building moratoriums across Baldwin County as overcrowded schools and sewer spills reach a crisis point.
+Unsealed court documents and state pollution records detail how backroom deals with private utility companies triggered local collapse.
+Read the full story to see who made millions while the rest of the county paid the price.
 ---
 Baldwin County is spinning out of control.
 Development in Fairhope and Daphne are under a building moratorium.
 Spanish Fort is in panic mode about a proposed apartment development, within the vicinity of the new School, with a potential of 300 new students.
 Both communities, for decades, ignored infrastructure and promoted development.
 Now they are faced with slowing down development to catch up on infrastructure.